mnomn/recaller/README.md

 ## Build

 Bild with standard go tools.
-For example `go build` or cross compile `env GOOS=linux GOARCH=arm GOARM=5 go build -o route2cloud`
+For example `go build` or cross compile `env GOOS=linux GOARCH=arm GOARM=5 go build -o recaller`

 It is also possible to use Makefile to build and install.
 For example `make install_pi`, which is a raspbery pi specific build and install target.

 ## Install

-Copy the binary route2cloud to the target system and run it.
+Copy the binary recaller to the target system and run it.

 ## Configuration

 Configuration is defined in one or many files located in the config directory.
-Set config dir with "-d": `route2cloud -d /my/conf/dir`.
+Set config dir with "-d": `recaller -d /my/conf/dir`.
 All files with .conf will be red and they can be in toml or json format.
 See examples in configuration_files directory or below.

 ### Top level configuration